 How to Add Disk Management to Control Panel in Windows 10

-Disk Management is a Microsoft Management Console (MMC) snap-in that allows managing a variety of options related to storage devices connected to your computer.
-It is already available in the Win + X menu (the right-click context menu of the Start button), and in Administrative tools\Computer Management.
-In addition to these options, you can also have it in the Control Panel, which is really useful if you prefer the classic tool over the modern Settings app.
+Services is a Microsoft Management Console (MMC) snap-in that allows you to start, stop, and configure service options.
+In modern Windows versions, it can be found in Administrative tools\Computer Management.
+In addition to this option, you may want to add it to the Control Panel, which is really useful if you prefer this classic tool over the modern Settings app.

 In Windows 10, Microsoft is moving everything from the classic Control Panel to the Modern app called "Settings".
 It has already inherited many options which were exclusively available in the Control Panel.
 If you prefer using the classic Control panel, you might want to add some extra applets to it to make it more useful.